Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 While this stage was long, we felt energetic and fit, and wanted to get closer to Santiago, so that the noon pilgrim's mass was obtainable on the last day.

-Elevation Profile Arzúa to LavacollaElevation Profile Arzúa to Lavacolla
+Elevation Profile, Day Twelve, Camino Primitivo, Arzúa to LavacollaElevation Profile, Day Twelve, Camino Primitivo, Arzúa to Lavacolla

 The Journey on Day Twelve of the Camino Primitivo

-After another 1/4 kilometer, pass a memorial sculpture to a priest who died in a car accident in 1996, helping a pilgrim,not pictured.
+Beyond the fountain, the lane soon turns to dirt and crosses the Río Vello, on a footbridge.
+After another 1/4 kilometer, pass the sign for the town As Barrosas, and just behind it, a memorial sculpture to a priest who died in a car accident in 1996, helping a pilgrim, not pictured.

 My community spirit was ignited by Glyvia who was obviously so grateful for having us with her today on her Camino.
 She was so animated as she walked and talked, her big mop of curly red hair flying around, her hands gesturing in the air, and the big smiles on her face!

-Not quite ten minutes after crossing the bridge, we came to the town of A Calzada and the café bar, Casa Calzada.
-This is a great pilgrimage stop, right along the Camino in A Calzada, after about 6.3 kilometers.
-Since we had only been on the road an hour, we didn't stop.
-It was just after 9:00 a.m.
+Within 1/3 kilometer along the lane, arrive at the next town of A Calzada and a few meters later, the café bar, Casa Calzada, below.
+This is an attractive pilgrimage stop, right along the Camino in A Calzada after about 6.1 kilometers total.
+Since we had only been on the road a bit more than an hour, we didn't stop because it was just after 09:00.
+However we have stopped here another time and it is a decent-enough place.

 Pilgrims on the RoadPilgrims on the Road